adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Inventory
 =========

-- [ ] As a player, all fields for coins, magic items, and inventory persist after I refresh the browser
+- [ ] As a player, I can add coins

-- [ ] As a player, I can view total weight for magic items
+- [ ] As a player, I can delete coins

-- [ ] As a player, I can view total weight for inventory
+- [ ] As a player, I can edit coins

 - [ ] As a player, I can view total weight for coins

-- [ ] Magic items name field auto-completes with OGL data and the remaining fields pre-populate

-- [ ] Inventory items name field auto-completes with OGL data and the remaining fields pre-populate

 - [ ] As a player, I can add a magic item